jugoetz/slap-platform/README.md

 ### Data
 Data are read from `PROJECT_ROOT/data/`.
-Download the supplementary data from [Zenodo](https://zenodo.org/) [CHANGE URL] and place it in the `data` directory.
+Download the supplementary data from [Zenodo](https://doi.org/10.5281/zenodo.7950707) and place it in the `data` directory.
-You will need Data S2 to run the data processing notebooks, Data S4 to run the data splitting notebooks, and Data S5 (extract the tar archive!) to run the virtual library frontend.
+You will need Data S1 to run the data processing notebooks, Data S3 to run the data splitting notebooks, and Data S4 (extract the tar archive!) to run the virtual library frontend.

 ### Virtual Library Frontend
 The virtual library frontend allows querying the virtual library for a single SMILES string.
-To use it, download Data S5 from [Zenodo](https://zenodo.org/) [CHANGE URL] and extract it into the `data` directory.
+To use it, download Data S4 from [Zenodo](https://doi.org/10.5281/zenodo.7950707) and extract it into the `data` directory.
 Then, run the `vl_frontend.ipynb` notebook (start the Jupyter server as described in `Usage`).